VarunYatinShah/Semantic-Chunking/README.md

 The impact on retrieval relevance within a vector-based search system

-The effect on RAG response quality, where maintaining coherent context improves answer precision
+The effect on RAG response quality or not.

 🧰 Technologies Used